 - b.
 Bases for Appeals.
-Parties may appeal the Written Determination only on the following four bases: - Procedural irregularity affected the i. outcome of the Formal Complaint.
-The appeal must specify the procedural provision(s) that were violated and how it affected the outcome of the Formal Complaint.
+Parties may appeal the Written Determination only on the following four bases: - Procedural irregularity affected the i. outcome of the Formal Complaint. appeal must specify procedural provision(s) that were violated and how it affected the outcome of the Formal Complaint.
 Procedural or technical irregularities will not be sufficient to sustain an appeal unless found to have affected the outcome of the Formal Complaint.
-Examples of procedural irregularity that may be sufficient to sustain an appeal include: (1) the Decision Maker's failure to objectively relevant evidence, evaluate all including inculpatory and exculpatory evidence or (2) any erroneous relevance determinations made by the Decision Maker if the relevance determination affected the outcome of the Formal Complaint.

-- New evidence that was not reasonably ii. available at the time the Written Determination was made, that could affect the outcome of the Formal Complaint.
+Examples of procedural irregularity that may be sufficient to sustain an appeal include: (1) the Decision Maker's failure to objectively evaluate evidence, all relevant includina inculpatory and exculpatory evidence or (2) any erroneous relevance determinations made by the Decision Maker if the relevance determination affected the outcome of the Formal Complaint. - ii.
+New evidence that was not reasonably available at the time the Written Determination was made, that could affect the outcome of the Formal Complaint.
 An appeal on this basis is limited to new evidence that was not reasonably available at the time the determination regarding responsibility was made that could affect the outcome of the Formal Complaint.
 The appeal must specify the new evidence that was not reasonably available at the time of the determination, why the evidence was unknown or unavailable, and how the new evidence could affect the outcome of the Formal Complaint.
-The following does not constitute new evidence for purposes of an appeal: - Evidence submitted in response to the Draft Investigation Report or Final Investigation Report; - Evidence or testimony that was submitted during the investigation but not subject to cross examination at the hearing, and thus not considered by the Decision Maker; and - A party's statement or testimony that was not provided prior to the issuance of the Written Determination. - IX iii.
-The Title Coordinator, Investigator(s), or Decision Maker had bias or actual conflict of interest for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the Formal Complaint.
-The appeal must specify the basis on which the party believes the Title IX Investigator(s) Coordinator, or Decision Maker had an actual conflict of interest or bias and how it affected the outcome of the Formal Complaint. - iv.
+The following does not constitute new evidence for purposes of an appeal:

+- Evidence submitted in response to the Draft Investigation Report or Final Investigation Report; - Evidence or testimony that was submitted during the investigation but not subject to cross examination at the hearing, and thus not considered by the Decision Maker; and - A party's statement or testimony that was not provided prior to the issuance of the Written Determination. - iii.
+The Title IX Coordinator, Investigator(s), or Decision Maker had bias or actual conflict of interest for or against complainants or respondents generally or individual complainant or respondent that affected the outcome of the Formal Complaint.
+The appeal must specify the basis on which the party believes the Title IX Coordinator, Investigator(s) or Decision Maker had an actual conflict of interest or bias and how it affected the outcome of the Formal Complaint. - iv.
 Inappropriate Disciplinary Sanction.
-A party (Complainant or Respondent) appealing on this basis must identify the reason(s) they believe the Decision Maker's decision related to disciplinary sanctions is inappropriate and/or not commensurate with the finding of responsibility, or the underlying facts determined by the Decision Maker, and propose an alternative disciplinary sanction or remedy the appealing party believes should be implemented.
-The Appeals Officer may utilize all reasonable factors in reviewing an appeal on this basis, including but not limited to the following factors:

-- whether the disciplinary sanction(s) imposed by the Decision Maker are authorized under the Sexual Misconduct Policy; - whether the disciplinary sanction(s) identified by the Decision Maker are sufficient to prevent recurrence of similar conduct by the Respondent or others; and - whether the disciplinary sanction(s) are commensurate with the conduct that occurred.
+A party (Complainant or Respondent) appealing on this basis must identify the reason(s) they believe the Decision Maker's decision related to disciplinary sanctions is inappropriate and/or not commensurate with the finding of responsibility, underlying facts determined by the Decision Maker, and propose an alternative disciplinary sanction or remedy the appealing party believes should be implemented.
+The Appeals Officer may utilize all reasonable factors in reviewing an appeal on this basis, including but not limited to the following factors: - whether the disciplinary sanction(s) imposed by the Decision Maker are authorized under the Sexual Misconduct Policy; - whether the disciplinary sanction(s) identified by the whether the disciplinary sanction(s) are commensurate with the conduct that occurred.